-You’ve got to have a way of quite deliberately building up of that knowledge base.
+You’ve got to have a way of quite deliberately building up that knowledge base.

-So, but the second part is, because sailing is a performance, rather than a science.
+So, the second part is, that sailing is a performance, rather than a science.
 There’s a whole lot of science behind it, but you’ve got to somehow turn that science into performance.

 The very central piece of that is feel.
 The very best sailors can feel what’s going on.
-And that’s a very conscious…Well, for some it’s a very conscious thing.
-For some it’s not.
+And that’s very conscious…Well, for some it’s a very conscious thing.
+For some, it’s not.

 Every single top sailor can feel.
-They’ve got exquisitely accurate feel.
+They’ve got an exquisitely accurate feel.